Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Stochastic Local Volatility Model (SLV2DR)

 After computing the regression coefficients $a_n$, we can use this regression equation to evaluate the expected value of $U_t$ for a given $S_t$, which gives us the conditional expectation in (\ref{eqn:relation_leverage_locvol}).

 \paragraph{Inputs for calibration}

-Our calibration routine expects the following quantities as input for stochastic local volatility calibration: \begin{itemize} \item Spot FX rate $S_0$ \item Market implied volatility $\Sigma(K, t)$ for FX rate \item Market yield curves $P^d(0, t)$ and $P^f(0, t)$.
+Our calibration routine expects the following quantities as input for leverage function calibration: \begin{itemize} \item Spot FX rate $S_0$ \item Market implied volatility $\Sigma(K, t)$ for FX rate \item Market yield curves $P^d(0, t)$ and $P^f(0, t)$.
 Since the rates are deterministic, we have $r^i_t = f^i(0, t), i = d, f$ where the instantaneous forward rate can be computed from the market yield curves, $f^i(0, t) \equiv - \frac{\partial \log P^i(0, t) }{\partial t}$. \item Heston model parameters $\kappa_t$, $\theta_t$, $\xi_t$, $\rho$, and $U_0$ calibrated to market vanilla option prices as in Section \ref{sec:heston_calib}.
 The strike grid is chosen to be near ATMF strikes.
-In particular it has to be smaller than (e.g. one third of) the local volatility strike range. \end{itemize}
+In particular it should be smaller than (e.g. one third of) the local volatility strike range. \end{itemize}

 \paragraph{Steps for calibration}